Depression & Suicide Prevention

 Students often juggle many demands and can experience, stress and anxiety at various times during their academic career.
 It is normal to experience bouts of sadness or depression, or to feel down for short periods of time.
 However, if these feelings of sadness persist, and if they are left untreated, they may lead to more prolonged depression and interfere with your ability to function on a day-to-day basis.

-The college cares about your mental and emotional health, and we encourage you to contact PVCC counseling staff or the dean of student services if you feel that you may be experiencing depression or anxiety.
+The college cares about your mental and emotional health, and we encourage you to contact PVCC Student Accessibility and Accommodations or Student Success if you feel that you may be experiencing depression or anxiety.

 COMMON SYMPTOMS OF DEPRESSION